hatim523/ISS-Assignment-2A/README.md

-# Source code for our paper Integrating Trickle Timing in Software Defined WSNs for Energy Efficiency
+# Source code for our paper: "Integrating Trickle Timing in Software Defined WSNs for Energy Efficiency"

 https://ieeexplore.ieee.org/document/8465747